team-telnyx/demo-node-telnyx/voicemail-detection/README.md

 The best workaround is a tunneling service.
 They come with client software that runs on your computer and opens an outgoing permanent connection to a publicly available server in a data center.
 Then, they assign a public URL (typically on a random or custom subdomain) on that server to your account.
 The public server acts as a proxy that accepts incoming connections to your URL, forwards (tunnels) them through the already established connection and sends them to the local web server as if they originated from the same machine.
 The most popular tunneling tool is `ngrok`.
 Check out the [ngrok setup](/docs/v2/development/ngrok) walkthrough to set it up on your computer and start receiving webhooks from inbound messages to your newly created application.

 Once you've set up `ngrok` or another tunneling service you can add the public proxy URL to your Inbound Settings  in the Mission Control Portal.
-To do this, click  the edit symbol [✎] next to your Messaging Profile.
+To do this, click  the edit symbol [✎] next to your Call-Control Profile.
 In the "Inbound Settings" > "Webhook URL" field, paste the forwarding address from ngrok into the Webhook URL field.
 Add `call-control/inbound` to the end of the URL to direct the request to the webhook endpoint in your  server.

 For now you'll leave “Failover URL” blank, but if you'd like to have Telnyx resend the webhook in the case where sending to the Webhook URL fails, you can specify an alternate address in this field.